 Is it some deeper insecurities or character weakness?

-Is it lack of spirituality and weak connection with God that is creating disharmony and discontent?
+Is it a lack of spirituality and a weak connection with God that is creating disharmony and discontent?

-Is it a lack of vision and purpose in life that is unconscious affecting your mental/emotional states?
+Is it a lack of vision and purpose in life that is unconsciously affecting your mental/emotional states?

 (B) A Blessing In Disguise.
 A Training From God Himself

-Sometimes we are putting in our best efforts and yet we are struck with life’s challenges.
+Sometimes we are putting in our best efforts and yet we continue to face life’s challenges.
 Such challenges are there for a higher reason.

 Life is Not happening to us.
 It’s happening for us.

 If we just make this simple shift in our thinking, we’ll be more content with life.

 Begin to see it as training from God.
 Maybe God wants something higher and better for you and that’s why you are going through this test.